in-dato-veritas/arcadia/README.md

 # What to do with Arcadia?

 With the new infrastructure, a **new digital economy** of services based on personal data can be envisioned.
 An economy not necessarily based on money transfer but also on the exchange of knowledge.
-An economy that can help to get to a higher level of self consciousness and to facilitate a fair collaboration between users, developers, companies and clients.
+An economy that can help to get to a higher level of self consciousness and to facilitate a fair collaboration between users, developers, institutions and clients.

 # Go deeper into Arcadia